finos/common-cloud-controls/docs/governance/community-guidelines/member-roles.md

 Contributions are meaningful engagements that advance the goals of the community.
 These include, but are not limited to:

-- Submittion of impactful pull requests that are subsequently merged into the project's repositories.
+- Submission of impactful pull requests that are subsequently merged into the project's repositories.
 - Additive participation in discussions on issues, pull requests, or community forums like mailing lists, Slack channels, or meetings.